Making a complaint about NSW public schools - guide for parents & carers

 If you are caring for a child with a disability or special needs and have a question or issue about support for the child at school, the first point of contact is the school.
 A range of staff are available in schools to help you and we recognise that students, parents, carers, teachers, school support staff and other professionals all have important roles to play.
 The learning and support team in each school plays a key role in coordinating and planning support for students with a disability or additional needs and will work with you to support student learning needs and resolve any issues.
 If you are unhappy with the outcome of raising a question or issue, you can ask to speak to the school Principal or make a complaint.

-Complaints can be about any aspect of our services, including issues relating to:
+People can raise concerns about any aspect of our services, including issues relating to:

 - Enrolling a child or young person with disability or additional support needs in our schools